 Full automation of the budget cycle dramatically improves budget execution, enabling governments to deliver improved results.

 Public Financial Management (PFM) is budget driven.
 The budget represents the legal embodiment of government intentions.
-Government organizations utilize software applications to manage the budget cycle and over the last few years we have seen a trend towards unified and integrated PFM systems.
+Government organizations utilize software applications to manage the budget cycle.
+Over the last few years we have seen a trend towards unified and integrated PFM systems such as the FreeBalance Accountability Suite™.
 Today governments have to have the entire budget cycle covered by their Integrated Financial Management Information System (IFMIS) if they hope to meet their PFM objectives.

 How FreeBalance’s GRP Supports the Budget Cycle